awesome-schedule/plannable/README.md

 ## License

-This project is licensed under the GPL-3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under GPL-3.0 - see the [LICENSE](LICENSE) file for details